-Prerequisite: MPM2D1
+Prerequisite: MPM2D1 or MPM2DA

-Functions and Applications Grade 11
+Functions and Applications MCF3M1 Grade 11 University/College

-MCF3M1 University/College

 This course introduces basic features of the function by extending students' experiences with quadratic relations.
 It focuses on quadratic, trigonometric, and exponential functions and their use in modelling real-world situations.
 Students will represent functions numerically, graphically, and algebraically; simplify expressions; solve equations; and solve problems relating to financial and trigonometric applications.
 Students will reason mathematically and communicate their thinking as they solve multi-step problems.